-The Equipment and Pump fields at the top of the Pump Specification panel are used to identify the equipment and type of pump being specified in subsequent fields on this panel.
-The names entered in this field are at your discretion, however, example naming conventions are:
+The Equipment and Pump fields at the top of the Pump Specification panels are used to identify the equipment and type of pump being specified in subsequent fields on the panels.
+The names entered in this field are at your discretion.